Bargh Shiraz F.C.: Success

-Bargh's success is limited; however, in its own right they emerged as Shiraz's top team, participating in the Takht Jamshid Cup, as well as the Azadegan League and the IPL.
+Bargh's success was limited.
 The club has struggled at times, and over the years has had spells in the lower divisions.
-The club's highest honor is winning the Hazfi Cup in 1997.
-They have always been in the mid-table or avoiding relegation in recent years.
-The 2007–08 season was their best season, as they challenged strong teams with Mahmoud Yavari as manager and finished 7th in the league.
+The club's highest honor was winning the Hazfi Cup in 1997.
+They had always been in the mid-table or avoiding relegation in recent years.
+The 2007–08 season was their best season, as they finished 7th in the league.
 But they were relegated in the 2008–09 season when they changed coaches three times.

 Dark years

 In the 2011–12 Azadegan League season, Bargh experienced a poor season while the organization had a huge conflict over who should take authority over the club (normally, Iranian Ministry of Power and Electricity-Fars).
 In this year, the club's legal owner organization declined to continue sponsoring the club.
-Consequently, two volunteer businessmen called Shekari and Abehesht took responsibility for the football team and brought about the darkest year in the club's history ever.
+Consequently, two volunteer businessmen took responsibility for the football team and brought about the darkest year in the club's history ever.
 The football team was relegated to the second division.
 In 2012, the new owner of the club (Hosein Farsi) exchanged the legitimacy of the club with another club (Steel Azin F.C.) in the Azadegan League so the club could again participate in this division.

-In the same year, the futsal team of the club (Bargh Shiraz FSC) was promoted to the first division, winning the second division's cup with an impressive performance during the season.
+In the same year, the futsal team of the club (Bargh Shiraz FSC) was promoted to the first division, winning the second division's cup.

-rivalries

-Shiraz Derby
+Rivalries

 The Shiraz derby (شهرآورد شیراز) is a football derby match between the two biggest clubs of Shiraz: Bargh Shiraz and Fajr Sepasi.